eslint/rfcs/designs/2019-rule-tester-improvements/README.md

 1. Disallowing `node.start` and `node.end`
 1. Ensuring to test autofix
-1. Deprecating the `errors` property with a number
+1. Changing the `errors` property of a number to fail on syntax errors

 ### 1. Disallowing `node.start` and `node.end`